oroinc/documentation/user_guide/magento_channels.rst

   "**Shopping Cart**","Keeps details on the Magento Customer's actions with the |WT02|_" "**Order**","Keeps details of items purchased and ordered by the customer within the channel, including store details, personal and banking data, one-time and total credited, paid and taxed amounts, feed-backs, etc."
+  "**Magento Newsletter Subscribers**","Keeps details of items purchased and ordered by the customer within the channel, including store details, personal and banking data, one-time and total credited, paid and taxed amounts, feed-backs, etc."

 Details of the entity records are uploaded into OroCRM in the course of synchronization, can be :ref:`processed <user-guide-magento-entities-actions>` from the OroCRM UI and used to create